 4 | 💝 End » Share and Inspire

 » A sharing circle within the Circle.
 Close your circle activity with a sharing and inspiration moment with your circle.

 » At the end of the session, gather again in a circle and get the talking stone out, or use a talking piece such as an item that you or a companion found along the trail and that you want to share about.
 This is a time that encourages reflections and deepens the experience and awareness.

 » Pass the stone or the item around and invite each of the participants to share the highlight of their experience.
 Discuss one of their sketches, one of their pics or reflections, or discuss the found-and-shared item.

-It’s not about necessarily about knowledge, actually most of the time it’s really more about the perception of our environment: a sense of wonder, surprise, joy or even pain.
+It’s not necessarily about knowledge, actually most of the time it’s really more about the perception of our environment: a sense of wonder, surprise, joy, or even pain.
 Often what happens in those moments, is that someone shares something and another person realizes that s/he had the same feeling but had not noticed until it was shared.
 In this sense, this is raising our own awareness of ourselves.

 » If you are alone, do the same, grab the stone ritualizing the experience and recall your favorite moment then record it in your journal.

 » Think about sharing your experience and the activities that got you inspired, with the EwA community.
 We have a forum just for that!